priviere/PPBstats/README.md

 See NEWS [here](https://github.com/priviere/PPBstats/blob/master/NEWS) to know the evolution of the codes.

-## Participate to development
+## Contribute to development

-You can participate in three ways:
+You can contribute in three ways:

 1. test this development version and report bugs
 2. translate the package
-3. add new functions that may be useful in the analysis of unbalanced trials that can be found in PPB programmes
+3. add new functions that may be useful in the analysis of trials that can be found in PPB programmes

 If you update the code, you can refer to
 [the issues](https://github.com/priviere/shinemas2R/issues)